2024378915YCY/MATLAB/README.md

-YES!
-I am a beginner of matlab.
+## Welcome to My MATLAB Learning Notes!

-There are some notes of my study.
+Hello!
+I’m a beginner in MATLAB, and I’ve created this repository to document my learning journey.
+These notes cover various MATLAB functions, concepts, and examples that I’ve found useful during my studies.
+I hope these notes will also be helpful to others who are starting out with MATLAB.

-Hope that will be helpful to you!
+Feel free to explore, contribute, or share any feedback!